 eSIM or roaming: which is more cost-effective

 Seychelles is outside the European Union, so your Spanish operator's roaming won't work "like at home."
-International roaming rates typically range from €10 to €20 per day, or charges per MB that accumulate without you realizing it.
-A travel eSIM gives you a fixed price and total control over your spending.
+International roaming rates skyrocket outside the EU, with charges per MB accumulating without you realizing until the bill arrives.
+Check the current price with your operator before relying on it.
+A travel eSIM gives you a fixed price and total control over spending.

 The conclusion is straightforward: for the cost of a couple of days of roaming, you get data for the entire trip with an eSIM.